 When a company employs a ring fence, it creates a barrier between its core and non-core or risky operations.
 A company forms this virtual fence when it wants to protect its core business from the volatile nature of its non-core business.

 There are a few different ways that a company can go about setting up a ring fence.
-The most common method is to create a separate legal entity for the non-core business.
+The most common method is to create a separate legal entity called a special purpose vehicle (SPV) for the non-core business.
 This new entity will be ring-fenced from the core business in terms of both ownership and control.
 The new entity will also be responsible for its own debts and liabilities.

 Another way to create a ring fence is through offshore accounts.
 Companies use this method when they want to protect their assets from creditors.
 By placing their assets in an offshore account, the company can effectively shield them from seizure.

 A third method of establishing a ring fence is through the use of trusts.
-This can be an effective way of protecting assets from creditors, but it can also have disadvantages.
-For example, if the settlor of the trust dies, the trust may dissolve, causing the transfer of assets to go to the beneficiaries.
+This can be an effective way of protecting assets from creditors, but it can also have its disadvantages.
+For example, if the settler of the trust dies, the trust may dissolve, causing the transferred assets to go to the beneficiaries.
 This may not be what the settler intended.